 You can cook dandelion greens in several ways.
-They can be sautéed, blanched and chopped for cooking in dishes.
+They can be baked, sautéed, or blanched and chopped for cooking in dishes.
 Dandelion chips are delicious too.
 I will go into detail on all of these ways to cook dandelions below.

 How To Make Dandelion Chips

-Let’s talk about the wildly delicious chips you can make right now.
+Let’s talk about the wildly delicious baked dandelion chips you can make right now.
 Here is what to do:

 1. Get some scissors and a bowl and go out to your field, lawn, or other spied spot of weedy heaven, and get to clipping!
 You want to fill up your bowl generously with small, fresh, tender leaves.